-{Nevertheless, it is noteworthy to test the effect on the KS relation if we adopt a different value of the conversion factor. \cite{2018ApJ...863...56C} present a dynamical constraint on the conversion factor for $z=2-3$ SMGs by using CO~(3--2) line, finding values around $\alpha_{\rm CO}=1.0M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$ with an upper limit of $1.4M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$.
-We show the 0.64~dex shift on the right panel of Figure \ref{fig:Fig6} by a leftward arrow if we adopt the value of $\alpha_{\rm CO}=1.0M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$ instead of the Galactic value.
-Both the extended and central regions will then be consistent with local starbursts, which seems to be plausible with the condition of starburst in high-redshift SMG population.}
+{Nevertheless, it is noteworthy to test the effect on the KS relation, if we adopt a different value for the conversion factor. \cite{2018ApJ...863...56C} present a dynamical constraint on the conversion factor for $z=2-3$ SMGs by using the CO~$J$~=~3--2 line, finding values around $\alpha_{\rm CO}=1.0M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$, with an upper limit of $1.4M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$.
+We show the 0.64~dex shift in the right panel of Figure \ref{fig:Fig6} with a leftward arrow, if we adopt a value of $\alpha_{\rm CO}=1.0M_{\rm\odot}$ $\rm(K \ km \ s^{-1} \ pc^{-2})^{-1}$ instead of the galactic value.
+Both the extended and central regions will then be consistent with local starbursts, and this seems to be plausible given the conditions for starbursts in the high-redshift SMG population.}